darshangohil46/darshangohil46/README.md

 # Darshan Gohil's GitHub Profile

-- I'm currently studying Information technology(B.Tech in IT)at L.J Institute of Engineering and Technology, Ahmedabad
+- I'm currently studying B.Tech in IT at L.J Institute of Engineering and Technology, Ahmedabad

 ## Introduction